gatsbyjs/gatsby/docs/docs/headless-cms.md

 A core feature of Gatsby is its ability to **load data from anywhere**.
 This is what makes Gatsby more powerful than many other static site generators that are limited to only loading content from Markdown files.

-A core benefit of this “data from anywhere” approach is that it allows teams to manage their content in nearly any back end they prefer.
+A core benefit of this “data from anywhere” approach is that it allows teams to manage their content in nearly any backend they prefer.

 Many content management systems (CMS) now support a “headless” mode, which is perfect for Gatsby sites.
 A headless CMS allows content creators to manage their content through a familiar admin interface, but allows developers to access the content via API endpoints, allowing for a fully customized frontend experience.